 If you to walk in history, then take a few steps down the beach of Cape Henlopen in Lewes.
 The patriot William Penn declared the beaches of Cape Henlopen a public land in 1682, nearly a century before the Declaration of Independence was signed.
 The State Park doesn’t have any electrical hookups, but many of the sites do come with water, all situated on pine-covered dunes.
 There are showers and a dump station available.

 Enjoy the beaches of America’s forefathers and scout for rare bird species.
-Explore the Seaside Nature Center and its five 1,000 gallon tanks, interact with the exhibits and take a look at the Osprey Cam.
+Explore the Seaside Nature Center and its five 1,000-gallon tanks, interact with the exhibits and look at the Osprey Cam.
 Cape Henlopen is also the eastern terminus of the American Discovery Trail if you’re ready to start on the 6,800-mile journey.

-Thousands of visitors a year flock to Rehoboth Beach year for the sights, sounds and fun of Rehoboth Beach.
+Thousands of visitors a year flock to Rehoboth Beach year for the sights, sounds, and fun of Rehoboth Beach.
 Delaware Seashore State Park gives you an upfront experience with this wonderful Delaware Beach.
-The State Park offers sites year around, during peak season, April through November, you can enjoy full service with water, electric and sewer hookups.
+The State Park offers sites year round, during peak season, April through November, you can enjoy full service with water, electric and sewer hookups.
 They also provide showers, laundry, and vending machines.

 Enjoy your days and nights with all the activities Rehoboth Beach has to offer.
 Enjoy the sand between your toes or do some people watching on the boardwalk.
 Check out the Rehoboth Beach Museum with rotating exhibits or enjoy some of the city parks.
 Try to get there in late October to enjoy the fun of the Sea Witch Halloween Festival.

 Delaware may be the state where residents claim to get from one end to the other in under 20 minutes, but there’s plenty to do for RVers, especially during summers if you love the beach, tax-free shopping, and getting away from it all.